The Son of Man

 The language from Daniel is prominent

-in passages that describe the return of Jesus.
-He is the glorious figure who will
+in passages describing the future arrival of Jesus Christ.
+He is the glorious

 - “Then will appear the sign of the Son of Man in heaven.
 And then will all the tribes of the earth mourn, and they will see the Son of man coming on the clouds of heaven with power and great glory” – (Matthew 24:30).

-appears in Paul’s first letter to the Thessalonians when he describes the
+of Man’ on clouds appears in Paul’s first letter to the Thessalonians, where he

-- “Then we that are alive, that are left, will together with them be caught up in the clouds to meet the Lord in the air” – (1 Thessalonians 4:13-18).
+- “Then we who are alive, who are left, will together with them be caught up in the clouds to meet the Lord in the air” – (1 Thessalonians 4:13-18).

 Whenever Jesus

-referred to himself as “the Son of Man,” he intended for his audience to
+referred to himself as ‘that Son of Man’, he intended that his

-identify him with this figure from the Book of Daniel.
-He used this
+audience would identify him with the figure from the Book of Daniel.
+He used

-term to describe his future return and to refer to his suffering and death for
+this term to describe his future return and refer to his suffering and death

 [PDF Copy]